CPAForgeThe tools desk

 3. Logitech MX Anywhere 3S — best for travel with a scroll wheel#

 The MX Anywhere 3S is the MX Master 3S's compact sibling — same multi-device pairing, same works-on-any-surface sensor (including glass conference tables), same Logitech quality, in a package that fits any laptop bag.
 The scroll wheel is fast but not hyper-fast, and the smaller body will feel cramped for large hands in all-day use.
-At $60 it's also the right answer for a second mouse to leave at a client site or satellite office.
+It's also the right answer for a second mouse to leave at a client site or satellite office.

 4. Kensington Pro Fit Ergo Vertical — best for wrist health#

 A vertical mouse holds the hand in a handshake orientation — neutral forearm position instead of the palm-down rotation that standard mice require.
 For CPAs who already have wrist or forearm complaints, this is the intervention to try before seeing a physical therapist.
-Wireless with both 2.4GHz and Bluetooth, three DPI settings, and the cheapest pick in this guide at $50.
+Wireless with both 2.4GHz and Bluetooth, three DPI settings, and the cheapest pick in this guide.
 Plan on an uncomfortable first week as your grip adapts; after that most users don't go back to flat mice.

 What we left off#